ragardner/tksheet/DOCUMENTATION.md

     - `{[row data index]: row height, [row data index]: row height, ...}`
     - If no rows have been deleted then the `dict` value for `["deleted"]["row_heights"]` will be empty.
 - Key **`["deleted"]["options"]`** if any rows or columns have been deleted by the inbuilt popup menu delete rows/columns or by undoing a paste which added rows/columns then this will be a `dict`.
 This `dict` serves as storage for the `Sheet()`s options such as highlights, formatting, alignments, dropdown boxes, checkboxes etc. and is more for intenal use than anything else.
-- Key **`["deleted"]["old_displayed_columns"]`**  if any columns have been deleted by the inbuilt popup menu delete columns or by undoing a paste which added columns then this will be a `list`.
+- Key **`["deleted"]["displayed_columns"]`**  if any columns have been deleted by the inbuilt popup menu delete columns or by undoing a paste which added columns then this will be a `list`.
 This `list` stores the displayed columns (the columns that are showing when others are hidden) immediately prior to the change.
 It is more for internal use than anything else.
-- Key **`["deleted"]["old_displayed_rows"]`**  if any rows have been deleted by the inbuilt popup menu delete rows or by undoing a paste which added rows then this will be a `list`.
+- Key **`["deleted"]["displayed_rows"]`**  if any rows have been deleted by the inbuilt popup menu delete rows or by undoing a paste which added rows then this will be a `list`.
 This `list` stores the displayed rows (the rows that are showing when others are hidden) immediately prior to the change.
 It is more for internal use than anything else.
+- Key **`["named_ranges"]`** is used for storing existing named ranges prior to a relevant change so that any named ranges deleted during the change can be restored upon an undo.
+This stored value is a `dict` which has been pickled using `pickle.dumps()` and then compressed using `zlib.compress()`.
 - Key **`["selection_boxes"]`** the value of this is all selection boxes on the sheet in the form of a `dict` as shown below:
     - For every event except `"select"` events the selection boxes are those immediately prior to the modification, for `"select"` events they are the current selection boxes.
     - The layout is always: `"selection_boxes": {(start row, start column, up to but not including row, up to but not including column): selection box type}`.